apache/ratis/ratis-experiments/README.md

 run the client and servers by these commands from ratis-experiments directory:

-for server: `java -cp target/ratis-experiments-0.6.0-SNAPSHOT.jar org.apache.ratis.experiments.flatbuffers.server.ServerFlat`
+for server: `java -cp target/ratis-experiments-1.1.0-SNAPSHOT.jar org.apache.ratis.experiments.flatbuffers.server.ServerFlat`

-for client: `java -cp target/ratis-experiments-0.6.0-SNAPSHOT.jar org.apache.ratis.experiments.flatbuffers.client.ClientFlat {numberOfReps}`
+for client: `java -cp target/ratis-experiments-1.1.0-SNAPSHOT.jar org.apache.ratis.experiments.flatbuffers.client.ClientFlat {numberOfReps}`

 replace noOfReps with the number of times you want to transfer data(defaults to 100,000).

 ### Findings:
 Current releases of flatbuffers with GRPC, do not provide zero-copy semantics in Java and have similar performance characteristics as compared to protobufs.
 Clarified in [flatbuffers issue #6023](https://github.com/google/flatbuffers/issues/6023).

+## Zero-copy semantics - Netty

+The program was developed to test ability of Netty to avoid intermediate buffer copies created while serialization/deserialization.
+The Client creates a 1MB buffer, fills it with data and transfers it 10,000 times to a NettyServer instance over TCP.

+### Running Server and Client
+The code for each(Client and Server) can be found in NettyZeroCopy submodule.
+Each of the necessary classes have been provided under encoders, decoders and objects.

+Run the client and servers by these commands from ratis-experiments directory:

+for server: `java -cp target/ratis-experiments-1.1.0-SNAPSHOT.jar org.apache.ratis.experiments.nettyzerocopy.server.NettyServer`

+for client: `java -cp target/ratis-experiments-1.1.0-SNAPSHOT.jar org.apache.ratis.experiments.nettyzerocopy.client.NettyClient`

+### Findings:
+Zero-copy semantics were achieved using Netty with significant performance improvements over GRPC.